Fantasy Sports Media Guide: The Copa de Boro Ledger

 There’s also some sentimentality at play.
 My friends and I started this league when we were in our early twenties, and many of us have since moved away to other states and countries.
 The league offers one last remaining point of mutual contact for many of us, and the guide a yearbook to help remember some moments captured within the data:

 Taylor winning back-to-back championships to me is the story of the time he spent $30 to mail the trophy from Hawaii to Florida, as we are the only fantasy league where a failed title defense means you have to pay money.
 Having to change every mention of Makenzi S. to Makenzi E. marked the occasion of our first intra-league marriage, and my own victories remind me of exactly where I was in a particular season of my life.
+Case in point, the 2023/24 guide shed several pages in an effort to save time and energy following the birth of our son.

 Click any of the covers at the top of the page to view that year’s edition.